The Glenn Miller Story

 "A band ought to have a sound all of its own.
 It ought to have a personality." - Glenn Miller.

-Even after 75 years Glenn Miller´s musical arrangements are still heard around the world!
+Even after nearly 80 years since Glenn Miller's disapperance, his musical arrangements are still heard around the world!

 The Glenn Miller Orchestra is the most popular and sought after big band in the world for both concerts and swing dance engagements.
 With its unique jazz sound, the Glenn Miller Orchestra is considered to be one of the greatest bands of all time.

 Alton Glenn Miller was born in Clarinda, Iowa on March 1, 1904.
 He was the second of four children raised by Lewis Elmer and Mattie Lou Miller.
 But it was in North Platte, Nebraska, several years later that Glenn actually got his musical start when, one day, his father brought home a mandolin.
 At the age of 13, when Glenn had raised enough money from milking cows, he promptly traded the mandolin for an old, battered trombone he bought.
 He practiced at every opportunity.
 In fact his mother worried, "It got to where Pop and I used to wonder if he´d ever amount to anything".

 In 1923, Glenn went to the University of Colorado, although he spent more time travelling to auditions and playing wherever and whenever he could.
 After flunking three of his five courses one semester, Glenn dropped out to concentrate on his career as a professional musician.

 He toured with several orchestras and ended up in Los Angeles where he landed a spot in Ben Pollack´s group, a band that included a guy named Benny Goodman.
 Here, Miller also got the chance to write some arrangements.
 Arriving in New York City, he soon sent for, and married his college sweetheart, Helen Burger, in 1928, and for the next three years, earned his living as a free-lance trombonist and arranger.